-The US’ Military Intervention in Afghanistan
+The US Military Intervention in Afghanistan

-After the Soviets had left Afghanistan, and failed to reach warm waters, and gained no influence in the region, the Afghan soil was abandoned without any proper direction to the people.
-It was under the Taliban rule that some sort of law and order had been brought but the primitive system they had implemented was not acceptable by the West.
+After the Soviets had left Afghanistan, failed to reach warm waters, and gained no influence in the region, the Afghan soil was abandoned without any proper direction to the people.
+It was under the Taliban rule that some sort of law and order had been brought but the primitive system they had implemented was not acceptable to the West.
 Once 9/11 occurred, it was game over for the Afghan Taliban.
 This resulted in the War on Terror and the American invasion of Afghanistan.

 The Afghan Taliban did not believe that any foreign power is allowed to rule over their land.
 With the local support, the Taliban remained resilient and were well acquainted with the terrain.
-Hence, they were the only ones capable of fighting in Afghanistan, while the American’s had gotten stuck in a mouse trap.
+Hence, they were the only ones capable of fighting in Afghanistan, while the American’s had gotten stuck in a mousetrap.

 This war has cost the American taxpayers a trillion dollars, approximately 975 billion dollars, and yet the results have never favored the Americans.
 Many of the American attacks had been foiled, as the guerrilla fighters would run off into the protection of the mountains and merge with the locals after attacking American army caravans.

 Today, after two decades of war Afghanistan is still controlled by the Afghan Taliban, and America with its allies is obliged to make a peace deal with them to avoid any further financial and human loss.
-All this proves is that military intervention is not the answer to stop terrorism.
-Operation Enduring Freedom was started to fight against terrorism, but rather it had created more problems in the region, more proxies and extremist groups emerged as a regional and world menace.
+All this proves is that military intervention is not the answer to stopping terrorism.
+Operation Enduring Freedom was initiated to fight against terrorism, but rather it had created more problems in the region, more proxies and extremist groups emerged as a regional and world menace.

-When a foreign force is used on the people of the land, their resistance transforms into an ideology against the aggressor, resulting in freedom fighting groups.
+When a foreign force is used on the people of the land, their resistance transforms into an ideology against the aggressor, resulting in freedom-fighting groups.
 America has caused the emergence of freedom fighters in areas it has militarily intervened in.